coursier/coursier/doc/FORMER-README.md

 ...
 ```

-From SBT, with sbt-coursier enabled, the command `coursierDependencyTree` prints the dependency tree of the various sub-projects,
+From sbt, with sbt-coursier enabled, the command `coursierDependencyTree` prints the dependency tree of the various sub-projects,
 ```
 > coursierDependencyTree
 io.get-coursier:coursier_2.11:1.0.1-SNAPSHOT